 Instead of mindlessly watching TV or scrolling on my phone, I find it helpful to listen to podcasts and audio books.
 Although most podcasts are free many of them offer a payment scheme where you can get access to exclusive episodes before anyone else.
 I love listening to Emma Gannon as well as My Favourite Murder and Generation Why.

 Audible is a really affordable app which gives you enough credit to buy one audio book per month and there are thousands to choose from.
 Once you’ve downloaded it you actually own it and can listen to it a many times as you like.
 You can also return books that you didn’t enjoy and get a full refund!
+Also, you can get a 30 day free trial, cancel at any time and you’ll still get to keep the book you downloaded on your free trial.
+They’re LITERALLY giving books away for free!!!

 I find Audible great for when I want to read up on a subject like healthy eating or time management.
 It’s also great for catching up on those classic books that you never got round to reading.
 Either way, it stops me from passing out on the couch and is a great incentive to get outside walking too.